deathworlders/online/content/books/deathworlders/chapter-29-forges.md

 “...*What?”*

 “Ninety-one percent!”
 Allison brandished the printout.
 “Surprise equipment malfunction test.
 Examiner’s notes: *’Showed exceptional focus under pressure and was able to recover three samples.
-Exemplary performance marred only by slight hesitation at the moment the equipment failed, and by frustration over factors outside of his control’.*” She lowered it again, beaming.
+Exemplary performance marred only by slight hesitation at the moment the equipment failed, and by frustration over factors outside of his control’.”* She lowered it again, beaming.
 “You aced it!”

 Julian made the exact same ‘huh’ noise that she had, then looked at his beer. “...Damn.
 Now I feel bad for wasting one of these.”

-“*Fèihuà!*” Xiù told him, then corrected herself.
+*“Fèihuà!”* Xiù told him, then corrected herself.
 “Nonsense.
 That’s your celebration beer now, you hear?”

 He went still for an instant, then shrugged and smiled.
 “Yes ma’am.”